NinjaIDE-SC/SnakeProject/README.md

 - if you lose or win, close and re-open it.

 Thank you for playing... if there are some issues or you want to make so remarks, fell free to contact me.
+I'm not a pro!

 ## My Contact:
 If you want to contact me, this is my email address: stefano98casagrande@gmail.com